The information below provides further details about:

 How do I submit a regeneration statement?

-If you apply for planning permission online using the Planning Portal, you will be given the opportunity to upload your regeneration statement.
+If you apply for planning permission online using the Planning Portal, you can upload your regeneration statement.
 This is after you have completed the relevant application forms.

 Before uploading any files, please read our guidance notes for submitting electronic files with planning applications (PDF).